From the Author of the Annabelle-Please-Don’t-Tell! series:

 Kasia in her studio at work on a series of fantastical, flower dancers.
 Kasia has been a competitive dancer and, with her fiancé, is a social dancer whenever time allows.
 The series will be featured at her website noted above.

-Note from Carole: Flowers and dance are thematic threads and symbolic devices in this chapter book series.
+Notes from Carole: Flowers and dance are thematic threads and symbolic devices in this chapter book series.
 In volume 2, My IMAGINARY Week, Annabelle dreams of a fairy princess (“Happiness”) who dances in a gown of forget-me-nots with an ivy cape that trails gracefully behind her.
 As mentioned in Volume 1, Kayla’s mother (Mrs. D) owns a floral business and creates beautiful bouquets.
 Her arrangements are emblematic of harmonious diversity.
 Art forms that incorporate rhythm include literature, painting, choreography, flower arranging, and many more — not to forget “Mother Nature.”
 These ideas will be expanded on our educational resources pages for educators and families.
+It is true that an author’s writing is informed by his or her life experience and interests.
+Dance and music are important elements in my personal life, providing balance to the sedentary nature of writing.
+I enjoy dancing in pro-am, Dancesport ballroom competitions around the country.

 Carole’s rescued Havanese (“Cha Cha”) who inspires the character Yap-A-Doodle: